 And I will also be diligent that at any time after my departure you will be able to call these things to mind.2 Peter 1:15(NASB)

-Peter was getting older and knew that the time was fast approaching when he would have to stretch out his hands and have someone else tie him up and take him where he didn’t want to go – just as Jesus had told him on the shores of the Galilee, so many years before.
+Peter was getting older, and knew that the time was fast approaching when he would have to stretch out his hands and have someone else dress him and take him where he didn’t want to go – just as Jesus had told him on the shores of the Galilee, so many years before.

 He reiterated the many precious and magnificent promises that are ours in Christ, which enable us to understand the very mind of Christ and become partakers in His holy, heavenly nature.
 Having been born from above, Peter wanted to ensure that all his readers appreciated that by faith in Him, they had escaped all the shocking corruption and evil desires of the world, which are conceived and incubated in the heart and mind of fallen man.

 He wanted his readers know the thrill he had experienced, through their own, personal knowledge of their holy, heavenly Master.
-And so along with their faith, he encouraged them to diligently seek after moral excellent, self-control, perseverance and godliness in all they said and did, so that their lives could be a mirror of Christ’s own character… so that they could be a reflection of His brotherly kindness and godly love.
+And so, along with their faith, he encouraged them to diligently seek after moral excellent, self-control, perseverance, and godliness in all they said and did so that their lives could be a mirror of Christ's own character, and they could be a reflection of His brotherly kindness and godly love.

 Peter knew that he must never stop bringing to their remembrance the joy that is ours in our great salvation and so he diligently and repeatedly reminded his listeners of the many precious promises that are ours by faith.
 Peter wanted to be sure that after his death and departure they would be able to call to mind the things he taught them.

-We are no less privileged that those believers who received Peter’s letters and read them so many years ago, for we have the full and final canon of Scripture to feed our hearts, rejoice our spirits, direct our decision and guide us into all truth.
-May we diligently endeavour to call to mind the truths we have learned… and pass them on to others with the same enthusiasm and joy that Peter demonstrated in his second epistle.
+We are no less privileged than those believers who received Peter's letters and read them so many years ago, for we have the full and final canon of Scripture to feed our hearts, rejoice our spirits, direct our decision, and guide us into all truth.
+May we diligently endeavour to call to mind the truths we have learned, and pass them on to others with the same enthusiasm and joy that Peter demonstrated in his second epistle.

-Heavenly Father, thank You for the amazing letters of Peter and the other apostles which teach us and train us and guide us into all truth.
+Heavenly Father, thank You for the amazing letters of Peter which teach, train, and guide us into all truth.
 May I engender in my heart a similar passion for my risen Saviour that is demonstrated in the letters that Peter wrote.
-May I diligently endeavour to tell others, whom You place in my path, the truth of the glorious gospel of Christ, so that after my departure from this world, they too might be able to call to mind the wonderful things of God – for Your greater praise and glory.
-This I ask in Jesus name, AMEN.
+May I diligently endeavour to tell others, whom You place in my path, the truth of the glorious gospel of Christ so that after my departure from this world, they too might be able to call to mind the wonderful things of God.
+I ask this for Your greater praise and glory and in Jesus' name, AMEN.